-The CCR management process generally consists of the following steps: CCR is generated at the Drake and Nixon Power Plants, loaded into trucks as conditioned CCR, transported to the CCR Landfill by roadway, unloaded, with final cover areas terraced and re-vegetated.
+The CCR management process generally consists of the following steps: CCR is generated at the Drake and Nixon Power Plants, loaded into trucks as conditioned CCR, transported to the CCR Landfill by roadway, unloaded, placed, covered, and re-vegetated.
 The majority of the roadways are paved, with a short unpaved section leading into the CCR Landfill.